 I think it’s very valuable.
 So I’m on LinkedIn, Chris Fernandez.
 And then, um, my site Women’s Health Interactive it’s womens-health.com.
 And then we also have our other site, The Roots of Loneliness Project, which is rootsofloneliness.com.
 And so that’s how you could probably find me on any of those channels and, uh, reach out to me if you want.

 Well said, well, Chris, thank you so much for joining us today, explaining so much about your content process, lifting the lid, uh, on that journey that you’ve been through.
 Uh, it’s been great having you join us.

 And if you like what you heard today, please subscribe and stay in touch on indiemedia.club.

 Uh, please leave us a review on iTunes as well.
 Tell us if you liked this episode or you didn’t tell us if you loved Chris and what he’s up to.
-We’d love to know what you found helpful or not, but until next time, thank you so much for this thing.
+We’d love to know what you found helpful or not, but until next time, thank you so much for listening.

 Ready to learn more?
 Here’s another interesting podcast: How To Effectively Repurpose Content To Increase Value (with Sean McCabe from Seanwes)